-This is the recipe my family has used forever.
-It’s simple, easy, calls for just a few ingredients and in keeping with my family’s particular tradition, doesn’t include any sage.
+I had a delicious recipe for Bacon Mushroom Cornbread Dressing, but had never posted the simple and easy recipe my family has used year after year.
+So, here it is… my southern cornbread dressing recipe!
+It’s simple, easy, calls for just a few ingredients, and in keeping with my family’s particular tradition, doesn’t include any sage.
 Now, if you just HAVE to have sage in there, just add it.
 NO biggie.

+- Make sure your mixture is soupy before you bake it!
 The mixture should seem pretty soupy when you pour it into the baking dish.
 If it’s not, it’s going to end up dry.
 Add more broth if you think you need it.

+- Onions are optional!
 Don’t like onions?
 Feel free to leave them out.
 Want the flavor of onion without the crunch?
 Just run them through the food chopper or blender before adding them.

-And when it comes to the salt and pepper, feel free to taste it and add it to your liking.
+- Salt and pepper to taste!
+When it comes to the salt and pepper, feel free to taste it and add it to your liking.
 Since there are no eggs in the recipe, there’s no harm in grabbing a taste.
 It’s actually one of my favorite things to do at Thanksgiving.
 I just love to grab a spoonful right before it goes into the oven.
 Y’all enjoy!

 Recipe Card

-Southern Cornbread Dressing
+Easy Southern Cornbread Dressing

 Ingredients

-- 7 cups crumbled cornbread (use recipe below)
+- 7 cups crumbled cornbread ((use recipe below))

 - 1 (10.5-ounce) can cream of celery soup